marcysutton/gatsby-site/content/posts/developing-anti-slapp-policies-a11y-slack-harvard-cyberlaw/index.md

 Unfortunately, overlay companies have brought at least two lawsuits against members of the accessibility community for criticizing their products on Twitter (X) and elsewhere.
 These were definitely noticed:

-- Adrian Roselli v.
-AudioEye, Inc., known as "the SLAPP lawsuit heard around the world."
+- AudioEye, Inc. v.
+Adrian Roselli, known as "the SLAPP lawsuit heard around the world."
 May 2023 - Dropped in January 2024
   - https://adrianroselli.com/2023/05/audioeye-is-suing-me.html
   - https://www.lflegal.com/2023/07/adrian-roselli-slapp-lawsuit/
-- French accessibility advocates at Koena sued by FACIl’iti, a French overlay company in November 2023
+- French accessibility advocates sued by FACIl’iti, a French overlay company in November 2023
   - https://www.lflegal.com/2021/11/overlay-legal-update/#French-Overlay-Company-Sues-Advocates-for-Their-Role-in-the-Global-Overlay-Conversation

+_Note: a previous version of this article mistakenly wrote the French suit was towards a company, while it is actually towards individuals._

 These lawsuits are considered SLAPP suits, intending to stifle criticism and debate by dissuading the accessibility community from producing negative publicity on overlay technology.
 They create a "chilling effect," where people hesitate to exercise a right, such as freedom of speech, due to the fear of legal repercussions.